 So, what’s the normal dosage of traditional Botox, and how does it compare to baby Botox?
 Well, that depends on the area and the individual being treated.
 For example, males tend to have larger muscles, so they will likely require more Botox in a specific area than a woman.
 However, it can also vary depending on several other factors.
 Take the forehead - some people might require as little as 5 units, while others may need 20 units.
-The best thing to do is to speak with a medically qualified practitioner who will be able to advise you on the amount that would benefit your area of concern.
+The best thing to do is to speak with a medically qualified practitioner who will be able to advise you on whether the treatment is even appropriate for you, and if it is, the amount that would benefit your area of concern.

-When it comes to baby Botox, your practitioner will assess how much he or she thinks you need in order to give you a natural look with minimised lines but not too much that you have as much limited movement as you would with standard Botox.
+When it comes to subtle anti-wrinkle treatments, during a thorough consultation, your practitioner will assess how much he or she thinks you need in order to give you the desired outcome with minimised lines, but not too much that you have as much limited movement as you would with a typical anti-wrinkle treatment.

 For many, baby Botox is the perfect answer to combating the issue of the ‘frozen look’ that is sometimes associated with Botox.
 Although, we have another article that looks at the fact that this generally isn’t the case.

 Dr Ana Mansouri, aesthetic practitioner at Kat & Co Aesthetics, says baby Botox is her signature treatment.
-She explains, “It’s a similar approach to Botox, but I think of it as a more modern take on softening wrinkles than the more traditional approach.
-You take a higher dose of Botox to eliminate lines, but with baby Botox, I soften lines in the most undetectable and natural way.
+She explains, “It’s a similar approach to a normal anti-wrinkle, but I think of it as a more modern take on softening wrinkles than the more traditional approach.
+You take a higher dose of toxin to eliminate lines, but with baby Botox, I soften lines in the most undetectable and natural way.
 You’re still able to move and make expressions, the lines just won’t be as prominent as before.
 The muscles won’t be quite strong enough to cause lines at rest.

-The aim of baby Botox is to get rid of the lines at rest but keep the lines while you’re expressing yourself, because that’s part of normality.
+The aim of this subtle treatment is to get rid of the lines at rest but keep the lines while you’re expressing yourself, because that’s part of normality.
 It’s really undetectable and blends in nicely with the rest of your face and neck, and there’s no need to worry about not being able to move your muscles or feel that you have restricted movement.
 But it is also, generally, enough to prevent those lines from becoming deepset.”